 Luckily, with prompt and correct treatment, gastroenteritis in dogs can clear up within a few days to a week.
 However, if it doesn’t seem to be going worse or you notice blood in their stool, take them back to the vet as soon as possible for further treatment.

 If your vet suspects a case of haemorrhagic gastroenteritis in dogs, they may carry out X-rays and blood tests in order to look for foreign bodies or disease.
 Additionally, it’s likely your dog will need fluids via an intravenous drip.

 Preventing gastroenteritis in dogs

-The long-term prevention of gastroenteritis in dogs can be challenging, especially if it has not been possible to identify the original trigger, but there are a number of things you can do to reduce the risk of it returning in the future.
+The long-term prevention of gastroenteritis in dogs can be a little difficult, especially if you don’t know what caused it to begin with, but there are a number of things you can do to reduce the risk of it returning in the future.

 If your dog’s a keen scavenger, try and discourage this while out on their walks.
-This may be difficult if they’re off the leash and tend to run off for a munch.
-However, if you believe this is the cause it may be best to speak to a qualified dog behaviourist for tactics such as the ‘leave it’ command, and to keep them on the lead in the mean-time.
+This may be difficult if they’re off the leash and tend to run off for a quiet munch, but if you believe this is the cause it may be best to keep them on the lead so this can be prevented.

 2. Introduce any new foods slowly